In India and worldwide, engineering continues to be essential to economic development and technical improvement.

 Electrical & Electronics Engineering: Powering Innovation

-Each engineering specialization opens doors to unique career paths:
+Each engineering specialisation opens doors to unique career paths:

 - Computer Science & IT: Software Developer, Data Scientist, Network Administrator.